tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

     - Possible to cut costs, raise prices and also capture market share in slow growth markets.
     - If you can find a company that can raise prices without losing customers, you’ve found a terrific investment.
 - ***Examples***

   - Pharma, Tobacco, FMCG, Alcohol
+  - people will continue to eat cornflakes during recession and thus Kellogg will grow steadily

 - ***People Examples***
   - Command good salaries and get predictable raises – mid level employees